cornopaez/portfolio/js/adventure-game/readme.md

 - User needs to call "solve mystery" method to get to the final chapter, after the clues have been gathered

 - If user has not collected the minimum amount of clues before calling "solve mystery" a maximum of 3, user loses.

+- Once all clues are collected, the final chapter is displayed.

+- At the end of the text basic stats will be displayed (steps taken, time elapsed since "start")

 Credits
 -------